 The University of Connecticut is committed to providing a safe and healthy environment for all of our students, staff, and faculty.
-As part of that commitment, the University now requires that all graduate students complete an online interpersonal violence prevention program from Student SuccessTM.
-Titled Not Anymore, this video-based program provides critical information about Consent, Bystander Intervention, Sexual Assault, Dating and Domestic Violence, Stalking, and more.
+As part of that commitment, you are required to complete an online interpersonal violence prevention program, entitled Not Anymore from Student SuccessTM that addresses issues related to Consent, Bystander Intervention, Sexual Assault, Dating and Domestic Violence, Stalking, and more.
 Not Anymore will help you better understand how vitally important these issues are to creating a safe environment and to our community expectations, and what you can do to help make your campus safer for everyone.